TQgit/datascience_project2/README.md

 ## The Modeling Process

-1. The train dataset has all of the columns that you will need to generate and refine your models.
-The test dataset has all of those columns except for the target that you are trying to predict in your Regression model.
+1. You need to retrieve your data from the respective data links on the competitions.
 2. Generate your regression/classification model using the training data.
 We expect that within this process, you'll be making use of:
     - train-test split
     - cross-validation / grid searching for hyperparameters